Skip to the main content

 In Alberta, the minimum qualification required to teach in a secondary school is 4 years of post-secondary education leading to a bachelor of education (B.Ed.) degree.

-Admission can be competitive and universities may give preference to those who have experience working with children in a leadership capacity.
-Valuable experience can be obtained from:
+Admission can be competitive.
+Universities may prefer those who have experience working with children in a leadership capacity.
+Prospective students can gain valuable experience from:

 Required Education